Project-Benjamin/Mass-Driver/README.md

 Install video: https://youtu.be/cG3UCDvokm8

 The patcher also acts as a launcher.
-Otherwise, you may load the "*\Xenogears_Mass_Driver\Mass Driver Game\Xenogears_Mass_Driver.bin" manually into your emulator.
+Otherwise, you may load the "*\Xenogears_Mass_Driver\Mass Driver Game\Xenogears_Mass_Driver.bin" manually into your emulator after it has been patched.

 ## Download and use